braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/connected_content/making_an_api_call.md

 {% raw %}
 ## Using Basic Authentication

 If the URL requires basic authentication, Braze can generate a basic authentication credential for you to use in your API call.
-In the Connected Content tab in Manage App Group, you can manage existing basic authentication credentials and add new ones.
+In the **Connected Content** tab in **Manage Settings**, you can manage existing basic authentication credentials and add new ones.

 ![Basic Authentication Credential Management][34]

-To add a new credential, click Add Credential.
+To add a new credential, click **Add Credential**.
 You can then name your credential and put in the username and password.

 ![Basic Authentication Credential Creation][35]